 Browser Specs

-This topic provides the basics for developing for Browser.
+This topic provides the basics for developing content for Browser.
 If you have an experience you would like to feature on the New Tab Page, use the submission process described on

 New Tab Page Guidelines and Submission to submit for consideration.